LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 laconic-3ccf7ee79bdae874-urbit-fake-ship-1    | ">="">="uniswap app installed
 ```

 which is good.
-Confirm by running `docker ps`, all containers should be `healthy`.
+Exit from following those logs then double check that everything is by running `docker ps`, all containers should be `healthy`.

-Fakezod's have the same default password of `TODO` and you can confirm this with the following:
+Fakezod's have the same default password of `lidlut-tabwed-pillex-ridrup` and you can confirm this by running the following command:

 ```
 laconic-so deployment --dir uniswap-urbit-app-deployment exec urbit-fake-ship "curl -s --data '{\"source\":{\"dojo\":\"+code\"},\"sink\":{\"stdout\":null}}' http://localhost:12321"